 - a.
 It is the policy of the Diocese that no congregation or church group shall engage in the sale of alcoholic beverages of any kind at any function of the congregation or any church organization.
-No outside groups should be permitted to sell alcoholic beverages on Church premises. - b.
-The serving of alcoholic beverages (without charge) at wedding receptions, suppers, picnics and other events whether on or off church property is to be undertaken at the discretion of the rector/vicar and vestry, subject to the following guidelines: - The Church must provide a safe and welcoming environment for all people, including people in recovery.
-Moderation is to be observed at all times; - ii) All applicable laws should be obeyed; - iii) Appealing non-alcoholic beverages must always be offered with equal prominence and accessibility as alcoholic beverages; - iv) Events should not be publicized with alcoholic beverages as the focus; - v) Food must be served when alcohol is present; - vi) When alcohol is served, it must be carefully monitored so that no minors and no persons showing signs of intoxication are served.
+Additionally, congregations may not advertise or promote "suggested donations" for alcoholic beverages.
+No outside groups are permitted to sell alcoholic beverages on Church premises. - b.
+The serving of alcoholic beverages (without charge) at wedding receptions, suppers, picnics and other events whether on or off church property is to be undertaken at the discretion of the rector/vicar and vestry, subject to the following guidelines: - i) The Church must provide a safe and welcoming environment for all people, including people in recovery.
+Moderation is to be observed at all times; - ii) All applicable laws should be obeyed; - iii) Appealing non-alcoholic beverages must always be offered with equal prominence and accessibility as alcoholic beverages; - iv) Events should not be publicized with alcoholic beverages as a focus; - v) Food must be served when alcohol is present; - vi) When alcohol is served, it must be carefully monitored so that no minors and no persons showing signs of intoxication are served.
 The use of TABC-certified servers is encouraged; - vii) Serving of alcohol at youth events is prohibited and serving of alcohol at events at which youth are present is discouraged and should be closely monitored; - viii) Arrangements should be made to prevent any intoxicated person from driving; and - ix) No alcohol may be served while Church business is being conducted.